Montenegro Pride: 2018

+2019

 The seventh Montenegro Pride parade was held on September 21, 2019 in Podgorica under the slogan "Not over our backs".
-The slogan came after MPs from the minority parties that make up the ruling coalition voted against the Law on Same-Sex Partnerships, which was proposed by the government, voting was cast with the absence of opposition party MPs, who include LGBTIQ rights in their political programs.
+The slogan came after MPs from the minority parties that make up the ruling coalition voted against the Law on Same-Sex Partnerships, which was proposed by the government.
+Voting was cast with the absence of opposition party MPs, who include LGBTIQ rights in their political programs.
 Montenegro Pride 2019 was the most numerous and the route was significantly longer.
-One of the main demands of the Montenegro Pride was that politicians, especially members of parliament, stop calculating human rights and use them for inter-party games.

-"I have the right that representatives of the people do not use my identity as an insult to each other.
+One of the main demands of the Montenegro Pride was that politicians, especially members of parliament, stop calculating human rights and use them for inter-party games."I have the right that representatives of the people do not use my identity as an insult to each other.
 I have the right to live my life authentically, and to live freely with the community to which I belong without being manipulated with."
+Jovan Džoli UlićevićThe Pride occurred without any incidents, and it was followed by a concert of the Croatian band "Nipplepeople", which was organized in cooperation with the Podgorica Art Festival.